 William Baldwin Jr.

 William Henry Baldwin Jr. was born on this date in 1863.
 He was a white-American corporate executive and philanthropist

 He was the son of William Henry Baldwin, a dry goods merchant, and Mary Chaffee.
-A direct descendant of an English settler who had arrived in Massachusetts before 1640, Baldwin grew up in a family noted for its commitment to abolition and other reforms.
+A descendant of an English settler who had arrived in Massachusetts before 1640, Baldwin grew up in a family noted for its commitment to abolition and other reforms.
 His father founded the Young Men’s Christian Union of Boston, an adult social service organization.

 He graduated from Harvard University in 1885 and studied law there for a year afterward.
 He was instrumental in establishing African American industrial education by securing sizable donations from Northern industrial magnates.
 His railroad career began through an invitation from Charles Francis Adams, president of the Union Pacific Railroad.
 Baldwin started as an auditor's clerk in the Omaha, Nebraska office.
-He rose successively to general agent for the Montana territory, assistant general freight agent for Union Pacific, and manager of the railroad's Leavenworth, Kansas, division.
+He rose successively to the general agent for the Montana territory, assistant general freight agent for Union Pacific, and manager of the railroad's Leavenworth, Kansas, division.

-William H. Baldwin Jr. died of intestinal cancer at his home in Locust Valley, New York on January 3, 1905.
+William H. Baldwin Jr. died of intestinal cancer at his home in Locust Valley, New York, on January 3, 1905.
 He was buried in Forest Hill Cemetery in Boston following a private funeral in Glen Cove, New York.
-After his death the ferries operated by the Long Island Railroad flew their flags at half-mast and the principal stations on the road were draped in black for several days.
+After his death, the ferries operated by the Long Island Railroad flew their flags at half-mast, and the principal stations on the road were draped in black for several days.

 American National Biography.org